 User Score

-Challenge your knowledge of Everything You Always Wanted to Know About Sex * But Were Afraid to Ask with an engaging quiz.
-Test your memory of the movie’s characters, plot twists, and unforgettable moments.
+Challenge your knowledge of Everything You Always Wanted to Know About Sex * But Were Afraid to Ask with this fun and interactive movie quiz.
+Test yourself on key plot points, iconic characters, hidden details, and memorable moments to see how well you really know the film.

 What musical piece plays over the opening credits?